kellygrape/brume/_assignments/2015-01-15-assignments.md

   - Filezilla

 ##Writing Topics

+Answer the following questions as a post on your class-created Wordpress blog.
+All three questions can be answered in a single post.
+This post should be a reasonable length (about 250 words).

+Feel free to utilize any media you wish, including images or video.
+Incorporating media is not a requirement.

 - What did you like about taking web design?
 What made you interested in taking this class?
 - What do you hope to learn in this class?
 What things on the syllabus interest you?